mer-hybris/hadk.sailfishos.org/docs/android.md

 You'll probably need to iterate this a few times to spot missing repositories, tools, configuration files and others:

+!!!note
+    If your device uses upper-case letters in Android codename you need use `breakfast $HABUILD_DEVICE` in the following instructions instead of `breakfast $DEVICE`.

 Before building it is recommended to read extra Android base specific hints from
 <https://github.com/mer-hybris/hadk-faq#android-base-specific-fixes>